aweinstock314/lisp-stuff/kawa_jogl/README.txt

 music_test:
 A demo that plays a simple sweeping tune with a background drum pattern via the javax.sound.midi package.
+Also contains a keyboard that plays midi via the same mechanism based on keys pressed.

 args_fold_test:
 A simple wrapper around the SRFI-37 "args-fold" command